GPOPlus+ Engages North Equities Corp. to Provide Digital Marketing Services

 About GPOPlus+ (GPOX)

-Headquartered in Las Vegas, Nevada, GPOPlus+ (OTCQB: GPOX) is a publicly traded company of diversified Group Purchasing Organizations (GPOs).
+Headquartered in Las Vegas, Nevada, GPOPlus+ GPOX is a publicly traded company of diversified Group Purchasing Organizations (GPOs).

 Our Purpose is to save businesses money by activating the power of Group Purchasing and our Mission is to create value for our GPO Members, partners, and suppliers while creating long term shareholder value.